sagemath/trac_to_gh/Issue 5660.md

 # Issue 5660: count_points(1) for elliptic curves over finite fields is stupid

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5660

 Original creator: was